Topic

 Recognize the Value of Data

 Research data underpins institutional knowledge building.
 There is value in data as a distinct research output.
 Proper documentation and stewardship of data results in the ability to validate results and the replication of studies to support research findings.
-Well-managed data enables data sharing and reuse, which increases access to results (including the reporting of negative results) and can lead to further discovery and greater reach and impact.
+Well-managed data enable data sharing and reuse, which increase access to results (including the reporting of negative results) and can lead to further discovery and greater reach and impact.
 In pursuit of research and scholarship variation in the interpretation of data between researchers is expected.

 Encourage the Implementation of Data Management Plans